This page uses javascript to help render elements, if you have problems please enable javascript.

 Overview

 This website has resources to implement empirically supported pedagogical and curricular practices shown to reduce course level equity gaps, while also improving student learning overall.
-One of the resources is a two-part online asynchronous course, Equity Pedagogy Module (EPM), designed by our faculty for our faculty.
+One of the resources is a multi-part online asynchronous course, Equity Pedagogy (EP) Series, designed by our faculty for our faculty.

 Equity-Promoting Pedagogical Practices